Do you work with digital or film?

 Sensor Size and bokeh.

 To make it simple, the wilder is the sensor size (or film size), the more bokeh you will have.
-And given that this blur effect of the background is very looked for by the wedding photographer who likes to isolate the bride and groom from the background, then the medium format is very appreciated.
+Wedding photographer look for this blurry effect on the background.
+This allows to to isolate the bride and groom from the background.
+Thus they highly appreciate the medium format.

 And here again, argentic gear for medium format is much cheaper than a digital one.